 Could you give some piece of advice on how can a startup survive in a high-competitive market?

-There are many ways to survival.
+There are many ways of survival.
 The most important one is not giving up, which surprisingly a lot of less-experienced people end up doing.
 Then it’s about retaining people and making sure there’s money in the bank.
 Finally, like for any business, it’s about happy customers.
-If you can’t make them happy, or keep them happy after a while, you won’t be competitive.
+If you can’t make them happy or keep them happy after a while, you won’t be competitive.

 Why does the situation happen when a startup fails after getting funded?

 Funding is really way too overemphasized in the startup community.
 It’s neither mandatory to raise external funding to become successful, nor is it even indicative of success.
 It’s just one of the thousands of things you do or don’t, like hiring people, getting a website or logo, changing co-founders, or pivoting the business model.
 Sometimes you need funding and you get it.
 Sometimes you need it but you can’t raise.
 Other times, you don’t need it and you still raise.
 There’s absolutely no correlation between fundraising and startup success.
 I guess, to answer your question, what often happens is that people raise and then lose focus and spend money on stuff they don’t need.
 It certainly happened to me and to many others that I know.

 What are the best ways to attract investors and mentors to the business?